The Ross School of Business building

 We do not accept PTE scores.

-International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.
+International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL, IELTS, or DET requirement.

 Financial Aid/Scholarships